There are 361 ski areas in France.

 France Ski Resorts

 Méribel is a chic chalet-style village in the heart of the extensive 3 Vallées ski area.
 It has some excellent slopes, a hopping après scene and luxurious hotels, mixed with private chalets.

 At 2300m (7545ft) above sea level, the purpose-built Val Thorens is Europe’s highest ski resort resulting in exceptional reliability of snow quality and a vast area of wide open pistes.

 Megève is the perfect combination of a magical village oozing French charm, world-class, picturesque ski slopes, stunning scenery, fantastic dining and great hotels.

 Courchevel might be better known for its glitz and glamour, but along with this is an exceptional ski resort that will keep all levels of skier happy.

-The 3 Vallées is home to not only the world’s biggest lift-linked ski area but also to three unique villages, from the uber-luxurious Courchevel, to the chalet community of Méribel and the high-altitude ...
+The 3 Vallées in the French Alps is home to not only the world’s biggest lift-linked ski area but also to a bunch of unique villages.

 Les Gets is a charming little French village that is perfect for those looking for a quiet, easy ski holiday.
 It has the added benefit of being part of the huge Portes du Soleil ski area.